 This all gives the capability to work as a researcher in research institutes or pharmaceutical and biotechnology companies, as a healthcare consulting professional or an official in national and international agencies.
 The Master's degree in biomedicine also gives a good basis for postgraduate studies.

 The Master’s Degree Programme in Biomedicine is a two-year full-time study programme.
 The Master's degree in biomedicine consists of 120 ECTS credits of studies in one main subject, Molecular Medicine.
 The studies consist of mandatory major subject studies including the Master’s thesis project, optional studies, and studies on communication and presentation skills.
+The student can choose to specialize in either Molecular Medicine or Computational Biomedicine.

+Medium of instruction is English.
 The first study year starts with an orientation week to help our international students to familiarize themselves with the Finnish study environment.
 The orientation week is followed by courses that take usually from 2 to 8 weeks each.
 A course may include lectures, exercises, seminars and laboratory practicals.
 You may have several courses going on at the same time, but the premade timetable ensures that there will be no overlaps.
 There is no special exam period, as every course has its own exam at the end of the course.
 The second year has only a few mandatory courses, as the year is mainly dedicated for the MSc thesis research project and writing the thesis.

 The beforehand made schedules for each class provide a base for the studies.
 In addition, a tutor teacher provides the students with study guidance throughout their studies.
 The studies follow a personal study plan, which the student writes with the help from the tutor teacher.